Ka-lip/medini_scripts/executable scripts/sum availability RBD/README.md

 # Sum up RBD availability
 ## Procedure
 Step 1.
-Get your RBDs ready in a pacakge.
+Get your RBDs ready in a package.
 ![multiple RBDs](screenshot1.png)

 Step 2.
 Execute the script on a pacakge that has multiple RBDs